overviewer/Minecraft-Overviewer/docs/design/oil.rst

     .. method:: invert

         inverts this matrix in place.

-Returns None.
+        :returns: None

     .. method:: translate(x,y,z)

         takes 3 floats and translates the matrix in place by the given offsets on each axis

+        :returns: self

     .. method:: scale(x,y,z)

         takes 3 floats and scales each axis by the corresponding value.
         Transforms in place.

+        :returns: self

     .. method:: rotate(x,y,z)

         rotates in place.
 Takes 3 floats.
 Represents a rotation in 3D space with an amount in radians about the respective axes.
-This builds a rotation matrix and then multiplies it intothe current matrix in place.
+This builds a rotation matrix and then multiplies it into the current matrix in place.

+        :returns: self

     .. method:: orthographic(x1,x2,y1,y2,z1,z2)

         Takes 2 sets of x,y,z floats.
 Builds a transformation matrix and then multiplies it in place to the current matrix.
 This has to do with projection I'm pretty sure but I forget how this stuff works.

+        :returns: self

     .. attribute:: data